somedevfox/Trifolium/README.md

-# NeoRPGServer
+# Trifolium

-NeoRMXPServer is a multiplayer RPG Maker server and client library.
+Trifolium is a multiplayer RPG Maker server and client library.